-Italics Indicates paths to locations on your hard disk or other storage devices.
-Bold Highlights important names, concepts, and software interface elements.
-[Brackets] References keys on the computer keyboard. ► Denotes a single step instruction. \rightarrow Denotes the expected result when following instructions.
+Italics Indicates paths to locations on your hard disk or other storage devices Bold Highlights important names, concepts, and software interface elements.
+[Brackets] References keys on a computer's keyboard Single item instructions are represented by a bullet icon. \rightarrow Results in procedures are represented by an arrow icon.

-The following three icons denote special types of information:
+The following three icons represent different types of information: